cdupont/Timeloop/README.md

 ![whole](img/whole.gif)

-In this universe setup, there are 2 possible trajectories for the character:
+In this universe setup, there are 2 possible trajectories for the walker:
 The first solution is simple: he just goes straight.
 At step 6, he will walk over the exit portal (this has no effects).

 ![sol1](img/sol1.gif)